mhurley100/Machine-Learning-Statistics-Tasks/README.md

 ## Task 3:
 Research the excel functions (STDDEV.P and STDDEV.S) noting the differences between them.
 Then use numpy to perform a simulation demonstrating that the STDDEV.S calculation is a better estimate for the standard deviation of a population when performed on a sample.

+#### Task objectives:
+- Research STDEV.P and STDEV.S
+- STDEV.P and STDEV.S differences
+- Simulate using Numpy demonstrating STDEV.S is the better option for a population when performed on a sample
+- Analyse the result

 ## Task 4:

 Use scikit-learn to apply k-means clustering to Fisher’s famous Iris data set.
 You will easily obtain a copy of the data set on-line.
 Explain in a Markdown cell how your code works and how accurate it might be, and then explain how your model could be used to make predictions of species of iris.

-Task objectives:
+#### Task objectives:
 - Research the Iris Dataset
 - Use scikit learn to explain k-means clustering to the Iris data set
 - Explain how model can make predictions

-## License

 ## Jupyter Notebook

-Downloading the Repository
+Download the Repository as follows:

-To download it, do the following:

-    Click on the "Clone or Download" button
+- Click on the "Clone or Download" button
-    Select "Download ZIP".
+- Select "Download ZIP".
 This will open a prompt allowing you to save the file to your computer.
-    Navigate to the download location and extract the compressed (.zip) folder to a suitable location.
+- Navigate to the download location and extract the compressed (.zip) folder to a suitable location.